Chymyst/chymyst-core/docs/other_work.md

 I learned about the “Reflexive Chemical Abstract Machine” from the introduction in one of the [early papers on Join Calculus](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.32.3078&rep=rep1&type=pdf).

-Do not start by reading academic papers if you never studied Join Calculus - you will be unnecessarily confused, because those texts are not pedagogical but intended for advanced computer scientists.
+Do not start by reading academic papers if you never studied Join Calculus - you will be unnecessarily confused.
+All Join Calculus papers I've seen are not pedagogically written and are intended for advanced computer scientists.

-As another comparison, here is some code in academic Join Calculus, taken from [this tutorial](http://research.microsoft.com/en-us/um/people/fournet/papers/join-tutorial.pdf):
+As another comparison, here is some code taken from [this tutorial](http://research.microsoft.com/en-us/um/people/fournet/papers/join-tutorial.pdf), written in academic Join Calculus notation:

 <img alt="def newVar(v0) def put(w) etc." src="academic_join_calculus_2.png" width="400" />